autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

     python3 mask_selector.py
     ```

     then, matplotlib windows for selecting the collection range of the speed-acceleration heatmap, speed-steering angle heatmap, and speed-steer rate heatmap will be displayed, one for each.
-Within these windows, you can modify the heatmap by clicking or dragging.
-Once you have made changes, you can save them again.

     <img src="resource/mask_selection.png" width="480">

     In these windows, you can modify the heatmaps by clicking or dragging within them.
 Once you've made your changes, pressing Ctrl+C in the terminal will automatically save the updated maps.

-    Afterward, rebuild the control_data_collecting_tool using the following command
+    Afterward, rebuild the `control_data_collecting_tool` using the following command
     ```bash
     colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="-w" --symlink-install --continue-on-error --packages-up-to control_data_collecting_tool
     ```